-So I am Jazz as long as I can remember my favorite colour has been pink, my second favorite colour is silver and my third favorite colour is green.
+So I am Jazz as long as I can remember my favourite colour has been pink, my second favourite colour is silver and my third favourite colour is green.
 Here are some other favourite things dancing, singing, backflips, drawing, soccer, swimming, makeup and pretending I’m a popstar So she is a normal little girl who likes doing many different things.
 So a mixture of boy and girl stuff there that she likes to do.

 That is a really nice way to explain it.
-I usually just say girl on the inside, boy on the outside.
-But explaining it as having a girl brain but a boy’s body, is a way that uses nice simple language that kids understand.
+I usually just say girl on the inside, a boy on the outside.
+But explaining it as having a girl’s brain but a boy’s body is a way that uses nice simple language that kids understand.

 Still I never ever gave up trying to convince them, pretending I was a boy felt like telling a lie.
 So a lovely simple way to explain that Jazz was really unhappy by being called a boy.

 Then one amazing day everything changed.
 Mom and Dad took me to meet a new doctor who asked me lots and lots of questions.
 After the doctor spoke to my parents, and I heard the word transgender for the very first time.
 That night at bedtime, my parents both hugged me and said “We understand now.
 Be who you are.
 We love you no matter what.”
 This made me smile and smile.
 So this explains how a special doctor helped Jazz and her family find out that some kids are born in the wrong body.